MrHsiehVCS/unit6-pp/README.md

 - Attempted code in all required code: 20 points
 - Code is DRY and follows good method decomposition: 20 points
 - Correctly JavaDoc'ed all Code: 20 points
-- Passed all Test Cases: 30 points
+- Passed all Test Cases: 40 points
-- No errors during gameplay: 10 points